Skip to main content

 • apply updates only when a newer version is available by default. --force forces the update.

 • On Unix, apply unpacks the .tar.gz, backs up the current binary, and replaces it.
-Windows currently supports only check and download.
+On Windows, apply unpacks the .zip, backs up and replaces the binary, and also upgrades the WebUI directory.

 • After a successful apply, the CLI asks whether to clean the cache and backup directories.
 The default answer is Y.